-- This is the sum of the opening and closing RCV for the year at 2005-06 prices, divided by two, and inflated by the change in financial year average CPI. - 3.5.9 Scottish Water will be required to state for which period the note sets out the RCV used in setting price limits.
+- 3.5.10 This is the sum of the opening and closing RCV for the year at base year average prices, divided by two, and inflated by the change in financial year average RPI. - 3.5.11 Scottish Water will be required to state for which period the note sets out the RCV used in setting price limits.
 The actual expenditure level during the year recorded in the regulatory accounts and that shown in the reconciliation may differ, as may depreciation.
-Differences in the capital expenditure will not affect price limits in the current period but will be taken into account in the calculation of the RCV when WICS next reviews price limits.

-3.5.10 Disclosure should also explain items which may be logged up and items of discretionary expenditure for possible inclusion in the RCV future.
+Differences in the capital expenditure will not affect price limits in the current period but will be taken into account in the calculation of the RCV when WICS next reviews price limits. - 3.5.12 Disclosure should also explain items which may be logged up and items of discretionary expenditure for possible inclusion in the RCV future.
 The commentary should note that these items would require agreement with WICS at the next price-setting period.